 They connect their displays to mobile devices to start receiving/sending the holographic data.

-Cameras in Alice’s house capture her status and send them to the cloud-based application server via mobile device for processing.
+The sensory system in Alice’s house captures her image and status and then send them to the cloud-based application server via mobile device for processing and rendering.

-The application server generates Alice’s hologram data based on the received camera data and sends it to the mobile device in the clinic.
+The application server generates Alice’s hologram data based on the received multiple data streams with individual modal media such as audio, video, haptic information, etc. and sends it to the mobile device in the clinic.

-Upon receiving the hologram data, the communication device sends it to the display in the clinic.
+Upon receiving the hologram data, the display can project Alice’s 3D image in the clinic.

-Bob can examine Alice’s status as if Alice is in the clinic.
+Bob with XR device can examine Alice’s status as if Alice is in the clinic.

-Similarly, Bob’s hologram data is sent to the communication device in Alice’s home via the application server and displayed.
+Similarly, Bob’s hologram data including associated gesture and pose is sent to the communication device in Alice’s home via the application server and displayed in naked eyes.

 Alice can receive feedback from Bob as if Bob is in the house.